-Follow our tips on how to give safely to charity this Christmas.
+Follow our tips on how to give safely to charity.

-During the festive period, people are usually very generous when it comes to giving to charity.
-But some fraudsters may take advantage of this.
+Some fraudsters may take advantage of our generosity when it comes to giving to charity.
 They may claim to be raising money for a fake charity or impersonate a well-known charity.

 Most fundraising appeals are genuine, so the risk of fraud should not put you off giving to charities.
 However, you should be vigilant and make sure you are giving safely to legitimate organisations.